 The heat source includes gas fire and charcoal fire.
 The fire can directly contact the beans through the holes on the top and the bottom of the drum and the heat source is absorbed from the outside toward the inside of the beans.
 The improper operation may make the surface of the beans overcooked before the core is cooked which results in uneven roasting.
 The kind of drum with holes makes the heat more difficult to control and leads to longer roasting time and more severe caramelisation reaction.

-The half hot air roaster relies on the heat conduction and heat convection, and the heating ratio may vary with different model designs.
+The half hot air coffee roasters relies on the heat conduction and heat convection, and the heating ratio may vary with different model designs.

 Unlike the direct fire one, there is no hole on the top and the bottom of the drum.
 The holes are designed at the rear of the drum and the heat source will not directly contact the beans.
 Although the heat brought by the hot air can heat up the beans evenly, the effect of the heat conduction of the drum still should be taken into account.
 Thus, we need to be very careful about temperature control.

-It should be noted that after the beans are heated by the hot air, the hot air will be discharged from the roaster.
-The heat consumption here is bigger than the direct fire and half hot air roasters.
+It should be noted that after the beans are heated by the hot air, the hot air will be discharged from the coffee roasters.
+The heat consumption here is bigger than the direct fire and half hot air coffee roasters.

-The fluid bed roaster is like a popcorn popper which sends heated air from below the beans to the top and the hot air as well as the air pressure can heat up and toss about the beans at the same time to achieve the purpose of even roasting.
+The fluid bed coffee roasters is like a popcorn popper which sends heated air from below the beans to the top and the hot air as well as the air pressure can heat up and toss about the beans at the same time to achieve the purpose of even roasting.

 Because of the features of black-body radiation, as long as the temperature of an object is higher than absolute zero, infrared radiation will be generated.
 When the temperature rises, the intensity of the emitted infrared radiation will also increase at the rate proportional to about the fourth power of the absolute temperature.
 Generally, wavelengths are classified into near-infrared radiation, mid-infrared radiation, and far-infrared radiation.
 With different wavelengths, the emitted energy density is also different.